mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 A principal is an IAM entity that allowed to interact with AWS recources.
 A principal can be permanent or temporary, and can represent a human or an app.
-There are three types of principals: root users, IAM users, and roles/temporary security tokens.
+There are **three types of principals**: root users, IAM users, and roles/temporary security tokens.

-Root user: It can be used for both console and prgrammatic access to AWS resources.
-It has full privileges to do anything in the account, including closing the account.
+1. Root user: It's associated with the actual AWS account and cannot be restricted in any way so it has full privileges to do anything, including closing the account.

-IAM users: It represents individual people or apps.
+2. IAM users: It represents individual people or apps.
 It can be created by principals with IAM administrative privileges at any time through the AWS Console, CLI or SDKs.

-Roles/Temporary Security Tokens: roles and temporary security tokens enbable a number of use cases:
+3. Roles/Temporary Security Tokens: roles and temporary security tokens enbable a number of use cases:
     - Amazon EC2 roles: Granting permissions to applications runnign on an Amazon EC2 instance.
     - Crosss-Acount Access: Granting permissions to users fro mother AWS accounts, whether you control those accounts or not
     - Federation: Granting permissiongs to users authenticatedby a trusted external system.